 - Your breasts spill out the top or sides of the cups.

 - The bra straps dig into your shoulders.

 - The center doesn’t lie flat between your breasts.

 Nothing should be poking you; nothing should be slipping around.
 You shouldn’t have to pull and tug at it all day just to feel comfortable.
 If your bra isn’t just right, be sure to keep looking until you find the perfect fit, function, and feel.
 It can be so easy to put up with the wrong bra, especially as a nursing mom, but your body will thank you for taking the time to pick the right one.

-Thoughtful encouragement, professional advice, and quality resources help keep you focused on the reasons you’ve decided to nurse, but just as important is the right kind of support for your body.
-Our hope is that by applying this information, you can find the perfect nursing bras for your own unique breastfeeding journey.
+Thoughtful encouragement, professional advice, and quality resources help keep you focused on the reasons you’ve decided to nurse, but just as important is the right kind of support for your body, especially during the postpartum period.
+We hope that by applying this information, you can find the perfect nursing bras for your unique breastfeeding journey.

 Kindred Bravely is here to help!
 Whether you need guidance on selecting the right style or size, the moms in Customer Care will do whatever they can to assist you with your nursing bra needs.